paulghaddad/baby_site/src/pages/activities-3-4-months/index.md

 Let me share my favorite way to incorporate mirror time.

-I’d lay side-by-side next to Hayden on his play mat, holding a mirror above us.
-He loved looking up and studying his face.
+**I’d lay side-by-side next to Hayden on his play mat, holding a mirror above us.
+He loved looking up and studying his face**.
 Then, I’d turn the mirror to the side so he could see my face -- another face to study!

 I’d point out parts of our faces: “mommy’s nose”; “Hayden’s nose.”
 This could go on for some time.

-A mirror is also great to use during tummy time.
+**A mirror is also great to use during tummy time**.
 Prop a mirror up so baby can study his face while on his belly.
 He’ll love it!

-### Bubble time!
+## Bubble time!

 ![Bubbles](/img/drew-beamer-hk6e4uxjmgo-unsplash.jpg)